joshcorr/SecretManagement.Hashicorp.Vault.KV/README.md

 - Remove-Secret Completely Removes the secret and all versions

 ## TO DO
-- Create a vault if it doesn't exist
 - Allow token updating
 - Allow options for KV2 version retrieval